I have two questions for you –

 If people have a question and can’t find an answer to it on Google, they’ll probably ask it in a forum.

 Here are a few ideas from Quora for the travel niche.
-For example, you could put together a post on solo traveling.
+For example, you could put together a blog post on solo traveling.